ikanam-ai/SLAVA/README.md

 Our scientific article about the [SLAVA](extensions/docs/SLAVA.pdf?)

-## Testing models on our open data
+## Testing models on our open data (DRAFT)

+Here are instructions for generating predictions of a model from the SLAVE leaderboard on our open data.

+1. Get an open dataset from our hugging face page

+2. Generate your model's responses in the "response" column

+3. Save the data to a table and upload it to our model validation module

 ## Code structure of the framework
 ```